reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     }

 ### Frontend Settings
-We will create a client application and add some dependencies.
+We will create a client application and add some dependencies with **yarn**.

 ## Issues
 ### Base Path is Not Working